-Two founders of movie download site NinjaVideo.net have pleaded guilty to charges related to copyright infringement, the U.S. Department of Justice said.
+Two administrators of the defunct movie-download site NinjaVideo.net have pleaded guilty to charges related to copyright infringement, the U.S. Department of Justice announced.

 Most Popular Reviews

 - 4 Sony Xperia Z3 review: The no-frills flagship

 - 5 Samsung's Galaxy Alpha review: A peek into the Galaxy S6

 Best Deals on GoodGearGuide